ZeroDay0101/MicroBloggingRestAPI/README.md

 **⚠️ WARNING:** The keys inside the project are sample and should not be used in production.

-To secure your application, generate your own key pair.
+To secure your application, generate your own key pair:

+1. The public key in **X.509** format.

+2. The private key in **PKCS#8** format, both with proper headers.

 Header formats:
 ```